DerekMarshall855/basic-rendering/README.md

 Improve my C++ abilities and learn more about computer graphics.

 ## To Run
+Use commands:
-Use command: c++ -o raytracer -O3 -Wall raytracer.cpp Then use command: raytracer > raytracer.ppm
+- c++ -o raytracer -O3 -Wall raytracer.cpp
+- raytracer > raytracer.ppm

 This creates a ppm file with the result, open using gimp